MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/warehouse-how-to-pick-for-internal-operations-in-advanced-warehousing.md

 ms.date: 09/12/2023
 ms.custom: bap-template
 ---
-# <a name="pick-for-production-assembly-or-jobs-in-advanced-warehouse-configurations"></a>Pick for Production, Assembly, or Jobs in Advanced Warehouse Configurations
+# Pick for Production, Assembly, or Jobs in Advanced Warehouse Configurations

 How you pick components for production, jobs, or assembly orders depends on how your warehouse is set up as a location.
 Learn more at [Setting Up Warehouse Management](warehouse-setup-warehouse.md).

-In a advanced warehouse configuration for the outbound flow (pick), turn on the **Require Pick** and **Require Shipment** toggles on the **Location Card** page for the location.
+In an advanced warehouse configuration for the outbound flow (pick), turn on the **Require Pick** and **Require Shipment** toggles on the **Location Card** page for the location.

 When the location is set up to require warehouse pick processing and warehouse shipment processing, use warehouse pick documents to create and process pick information before you post the usage or consumption of components.